top of page

 Maṇḍala

 My practice is rooted in repose and fluidity.
-I am drawn to ways of working that resist urgency, force, or spectacle, favouring instead slowness, attentiveness, and continuity.
-Rather than rushing toward resolution or impact, I am interested in what emerges when time is allowed to stretch, soften, and settle.
+I am drawn to ways of working that resist urgency or force, favouring instead a slow attentiveness.
+I am interested in what emerges when time is allowed to soften.

 Maṇḍala grows from this philosophy.
 Inspired by ritual practices that privilege process over outcome, the work treats action as an end in itself.
-Through circularity, pattern, and dissolution, it reflects an acceptance of impermanence and an interest in harmony that is present but not possessed.
+Through circularity, both literal and philosophical, it reflects an acceptance of impermanence, and an interest in harmony that is present but not possessed.
 What remains is not a message to be resolved, but an experience to be inhabited.

 bottom of page